Chapter 9 - General Provisions

 If it is determined that a complaint will not be investigated, the EOS Office will contact the complainant and/or send the complainant a notification letter explaining the reason for the dismissal and informing the complainant that, within 15 (fifteen) work days of the notification, he or she may appeal the decision not to proceed with a complaint investigation to the Chief Legal Officer.
 The written appeal must explain why the decision to dismiss the complaint was in error.
 The Chief Legal Officer will respond within twenty (20) work days of receipt of the appeal.
 The Chief Legal Officer's decision is final.
 If the decision to dismiss is overturned, the complaint is sent back to the EOS Office for investigation in accordance with the procedures outlined below.

-- As part of the investigation process, the accused individual shall be provided with a copy of the complaint and allegations.
+- As part of the investigation process, the accused individual shall be provided with a copy of the complaint and allegations or a statement from the EOS Office that explains the allegations as the EOS office and the complainant understand them to be.
 The accused will be allowed a reasonable time to respond in writing as determined by EOS.

 - The complainant and the accused individual may present any document or information that is believed to be relevant to the complaint.